Unlocking Investment. Empowering Employment

 Finance For Jobs (F4J) Series of Projects: Investment in the Economy and Human Capital

 The Finance for Jobs (F4J) Project has been implemented in three successive phases, each building on the achievements and lessons learned from the previous one.
-F4J I focused on designing and piloting innovative financial instruments aimed at addressing market constraints, stimulating private sector investment, and creating employment opportunities.
+F4J 1 focused on designing and piloting innovative financial instruments aimed at addressing market constraints, stimulating private sector investment, and creating employment opportunities.
 This phase served as a proof of concept to identify effective approaches and refine implementation modalities.
-Building on these foundations, F4J II shifted from piloting to scaling, expanding successful interventions to reach a broader base of private sector beneficiaries and increase investment mobilization and job creation.
-F4J III continues this trajectory by further deepening private sector engagement and promoting inclusive, sustainable job creation, with a focus on strengthening economic growth and resilience.
+Building on these foundations, F4J 2 shifted from piloting to scaling, expanding successful interventions to reach a broader base of private sector beneficiaries and increase investment mobilization and job creation.
+F4J 3 continues this trajectory by further deepening private sector engagement and promoting inclusive, sustainable job creation, with a focus on strengthening economic growth and resilience.

 F4J’s Objectives: